 As reviewers we analyze lenses and try to learn about every major and minor aspect of their performance.
 With experience you start to notice how lens designers trade certain qualities for others.
 Some manufacturers for example prioritize image quality with little regard for size and weight while others trade a little bit of optical perfection for much better portability.
 The Voigtlander 1.2/40 is a great example for this, and because of this it is my most used lens at the moment.
 Laowa’s 2/15 is another good example.
 We usually only see the end result but know little to nothing about the process of how a lens was developed.
 So we jumped at the chance of learning to know Mr. Li in person at Photokina and ask him a few questions.
 Read our first interview with Mr. Li to learn more about his background and the development of the 2/15.

+PR:Dear Mr. Li, let me thank you for this opportunity to ask you some questions about your work and the process of designing a lens.
 But first we would like to learn a bit more about you.
 Can you tell us a little bit about your background and your position at Laowa?